 Mestometer

-Mestometer is an interdisciplinary work at the intersection of a computer and tabletop game, product design, and urban research.
-Through a playful and interactive format, it makes the complex relationships within spatial planning - which shape the everyday lives of city residents - easier to understand.
+Mestometer is an interdisciplinary work at the intersection of a computer game and a tabletop game, product design, and urban research.
+Through a playful and interactive format, it makes the complex relationships within spatial planning, which shape the everyday lives of city residents, easier to understand.
 Unlike other planning games, it is played from the perspective of residents rather than planners.
 The installation helps people better understand the abstract language of a master plan and encourages more informed and critical participation in public consultations.
-At the same time, it creates space for dialogue between the public, local government, and professionals about the future direction of urban development.
+At the same time, it creates a space for dialogue between the public, local government, and professionals about the future direction of urban development.

-The publication Playing Mestometer: Why Do Cities Need a Master Plan? expands on the knowledge generated during the creation of the installation.
+To extend the project's educational reach, it is accompanied by the publication Playing Mestometer: Why Do Cities Need a Master Plan?.
 It is available in both Slovak and English, in print and digital formats, and includes texts by members of the creative team as well as external experts.
-The illustrations - which form the core of Mestometer - complement the texts and support a deeper understanding of the topic.
-Mestometer is based on the belief that a good city does not have a single ideal form - it emerges through continuous negotiation between different visions, just like city planning itself.
+The illustrations – which form the core of Mestometer – are woven together with texts that support a deeper understanding of the topic of spatial planning.

 Lýdia Grešáková – sociologist, researcher, and consultant in participatory processes